Do you want to capture stunning street photos in New York City? That’s what this article is all about.

 Plus, if you’re afraid to take photos of people in public, picking a spot will allow potential subjects to enter your personal space instead of the other way around.
 And since you won’t be walking and your camera will be ready in your hands, you’ll be able to notice and capture interesting moments before they disappear.

-Note that you don’t have to pick a corner; you can stop in the middle of the sidewalk, in a park, or up a flight of stairs.
+Note that you don’t have to pick a corner; you can stop in the middle of the sidewalk, in a park, or at the top of a flight of stairs.
 But I do love street corners, and in New York City, each corner has a different flavor to it.
 If you go to SoHo, you’ll find the trendier crowd; if you go to Wall Street, you’ll get businessmen; if you go to Times Square, you will get the tourists and people in cartoon costumes harassing young children.
 Usually, you will get a mix of all types of people, but each corner has its own identity.

 So spend a little time each day on a few corners, and have fun capturing what happens around you!